Genereux-akotenou/Genereux-akotenou.github.io/src/content/blog/Generative-Adversarial-Network-part1.md

 ---
 ## Introduction

 Do you recognize the image placeholder in this article?
 The image, signed with mathematical formulas, is a portion of Image 1: the **Portrait of Edmond Belamy**.
-This artwork, created with an AI algorithm known as a <a href="#reference-2" class="cst">GAN (Generative Adversarial Network)</a>, was crafted by the Paris-based collective Obvious, which includes members Hugo Caselles-Dupre, Pierre Fautrel, and Gauthier Vernier.
+This artwork, created with an AI algorithm known as a <a href="#reference-2" class="">GAN (Generative Adversarial Network)</a>, was crafted by the Paris-based collective Obvious, which includes members Hugo Caselles-Dupre, Pierre Fautrel, and Gauthier Vernier.
 The portrait was auctioned by Christie’s in New York from Oct 23 to 25, with an estimated sale price of \$7,000 to \$10,000<a href="#reference-1" class="cst">[1]</a>.
 The mathematical code signed within the image is part of the GAN’s **loss function**, contributing to its creation.

 <!-- <div class="slideshow-container">
   <div class="mySlides fade">